Jôf Fuart via Gola Nord Ovest

 They don't come in great numbers here and make you smile whenever you see them.

-Famous Jôf Fuart tunne window.
-We still go up from here and keep to the left to involve in a slightly descending traverse.
+Famous Jôf Fuart tunnel window.
+We still go up from here and keep to the left to start a slightly descending traverse.

 On entering the window stick close to each other when climbed in a team, it's really easy to trigger rock material.
 There is about 30 meters up to be covered to get to the end of the tunnel.